-Puppy home volunteers have the rewarding job of raising, training, socializing, and spoiling a puppy for their first year of life.
-Volunteers are responsible for socializing their puppy in public at least once a day, attending obedience classes provided by CPL twice a month, taking the puppies to veterinary visits, completing monthly reports, and providing the puppy with a healthy, loving, and safe environment.
+Puppy home volunteers come from the community and from the ten different correctional facilities involved in our Prison Puppy Raising Program.
+These volunteers have the rewarding job of raising, training, socializing, and spoiling a puppy for their first year of life.
+The volunteers are responsible for socializing their puppy in public at least once a day, attending obedience classes provided by CPL twice a month, taking the puppies to veterinary visits, completing monthly reports, and providing the puppy with a healthy, loving, and safe environment.